jmiln/SWGoHBot/README.md

 = Star Wars Commands =
-activities :: Shows the daily guild activites. mods       :: Shows some suggested mods for the specified character.
-;modsets   :: Shows how many of each kind of mod you need for a set.
-;raidteams :: Shows some teams that work well for each raid.
+activities :: Shows the daily guild activites. mods       :: Shows some suggested mods for the specified character. modsets   :: Shows how many of each kind of mod you need for a set. raidteams :: Shows some teams that work well for each raid.

 = Misc Commands =
 info       :: Shows useful links and recent changes.